Roasted Red Pepper Soup

 Here’s a simple, yet delicious soup recipe perfect for the cold weather.
 You can prepare this dish with just a few ingredients and enjoy it as a soup or as a sauce with your entree; it goes particularly well with seafood.

-As far as I know it is not an Indian dish because I don’t remember ever eating this soup in India.
-I learned about this soup recently at my wedding; the Seared Sea Bass with Red Pepper Coulis was one of the entrees at my wedding reception!
-Yes, I tied the knot recently. 🙂 I had never heard of a coulis before and on researching further found out that it was nothing but a red pepper soup/sauce.
+I learned about this soup recently at my wedding – a Red Pepper Coulis was served alongside a Seared Sea Bass entree.
+I had never heard of a coulis before and on researching further found out that it was nothing but a red pepper soup/sauce.
 It was simple to make and turned out absolutely perfect the first time I prepared it.

 The original recipe included very few ingredients and I added my twist to it and included the Roasted Cumin Powder, Garlic and Cilantro to add to the flavor.